lbenbaccar/Reinforcement-Learning-for-Advertising/README.md

 For reasons that can be explained (or not) with statistical modeling, one of the ads may be consistently better than the other.
 As a result, we need a quantitative method to track which ad brings more value as the advertising campaign is happening.
 This is clearly a Multi-Armed-Bandit Problem.

 ### Project goals
-This notebook will be comparing 5 strategies to adress the advertising use case.
+This notebook will be comparing 5 strategies to address the advertising use case.

 Each of the section has a goal :
 - Section 1 : Comparing Regret Upper Bounds